wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 ### Input validation

-The general rules (allow-list not deny-list, length caps, format validation, canonicalisation before validation, refuse unknown JSON fields, bound parser cost) are in the OWASP Input Validation Cheat Sheet.
-Read it for the canonical allow-list/canonicalisation order; below is what to do in WSO2 code.
+The general rules (allow-list not deny-list, length caps, format validation, canonicalization before validation, refuse unknown JSON fields, bound parser cost) are in the OWASP Input Validation Cheat Sheet.
+Read it for the canonical allow-list/canonicalization order; below is what to do in WSO2 code.

-Validation must run server-side — front-end validation is for UX only and is trivially bypassed.
-In Carbon 4 based products, input validation is given a lower priority and is performed only on essential screens, so it cannot be the line of defence on its own.
-Treat output encoding and output sanitization (see [Cross-Site Scripting](#cross-site-scripting-xss)) as mandatory and treat parameterisation/escaping at each sink (see the subsections below) as the primary control.
-Input validation is defence in depth, not the boundary.
+Validation must run server-side; front-end validation is for UX only and is trivially bypassed.
+In Carbon 4 based products, input validation is given a lower priority and is performed only on essential screens, so it cannot be the line of defense on its own.
+Treat output encoding and output sanitization (see [Cross-Site Scripting](#cross-site-scripting-xss)) as mandatory and treat parameterization/escaping at each sink (see the subsections below) as the primary control.
+Input validation is defense in depth, not the boundary.

 === "Java stack"